artsy/artsy.github.io/_posts/2018-02-02-artsy-apogee.markdown

 No, actually, it wouldn't.
 It would be a tremendous amount of work, from our side and from theirs.
 Back to the drawing board.

 In January, Ops arranged a meeting between us engineers and an auction partner.
+Ideally, a solution to _our_ problem would also make our partners' lives easier, since exporting data from their systems is sometimes as arduous as importing it into ours.
 [Skinner][] was kind enough to walk us through their export process and provide us with some representative data.

 Perfect, now we have a starting point.

+---

+> If you're not familiar the 80/20 rule says, ‘Do a job until it's 80% done and then quit’.
+> —[@searls][searls]

+The team's early brainstorming to the Ops import workflow was hampered by a kind of perfectionism.
+We evaluated, but decided against solutions because they didn't address all the edge cases.
+It finally clicked, for me anyway, when I realized that our tool didn't need to bridge the gulf between two _systems_, but between two _workflows_.

+And it didn't need to be perfect, not at all.
+Even an 80% reduction in the amount of time spent wrangling spreadsheet data would translate to _hours_ of time saved, per sale.
+That is, if we could find a way to make it ridiculously easy to add parsers for new partners.

-We built a quick prototype – less than two days work – to pull out data from Skinner's spreadsheets and format it into the structure that's easiest for our Ops team to work with.
+We built a quick prototype – less than two days work – to pull out data from Skinner's spreadsheets and format it into the structure that's easiest to import into Artsy.
 The prototype itself was a [Google Sheets Add-on][add-on].
-There will be a follow-up post describing the technical evolution of this tool, but the important thing is that we engineers went to where our Ops team already was.
-Previous discussions around improving Ops' workflow were centred around building entirely new systems, instead of building tools that fit into our existing, functional workflows.
+There will be a follow-up post describing the technical evolution of this tool, but the important thing to note here is that we engineers had to go to where our Ops team already was.
+Previous discussions around improving Ops' import workflows were centred around building entirely new workflows instead of improving the existing, functional workflows.

-The prototype was used with two large sales Skinner and Artsy were running together.
+The prototype was tested in production with two large sales Skinner and Artsy were running together.
 Parsing out _just_ the dimensions of the lots, for _just_ one of the sales, saved an hour of Ops' time.
 Clearly, there was promise in this tool.

-Next steps were all technical, and we'll get into details in the next post, but building Apogee actually involved developing two pieces of technology: a server, and an Add-on.
+Next steps were all technical, and we'll get into details in the next post, but building Apogee actually involved developing two pieces of technology: a Rails server, and an Add-on client.
 Because a tool to parse data from various partners necessarily contains those partners' data formats, we decided not to open source Apogee.
-That's okay – we practice open source _by default_, not _by demand_.
+That's okay – we practice [open source _by default_][ossbd], not _by demand_.

 ## Apogee Server

 It's difficult to discuss the server without first talking about the Add-on, so in short: Add-ons are difficult to maintain, to collaborate on, to unit test, and so on.
 So we decided early to build a very thin Add-on client and move all the heavy lifting to a backend server that we could develop within our existing technical framework.
 Our goal was to build an Add-on that needed to be updated less frequently than support for new partners was added.

-So we needed a server.
+We needed a server.
 Most of this server's job was going to be running regular expressions, and Ruby's regex features are still a step above Node's.
+It's critical that writing new parsers be _ridiculously_ easy to write (and test!).
+That factored in a lot of technical decisions, which we'll discuss in more detail in the next Apogee post.

 So it's a Ruby server, but which framework?

 I thought about using Sinatra, since our server is very simple and Sinatra is a tech I've [used before][aeryn], but after speaking with some colleagues, I decided on using Rails in API-only mode.
 Sticking to Rails would keep the project in-step with the rest of Artsy's Ruby server code – we don't have any Sinatra apps, but everyone here already knows Rails.
 Plus, Rails is _very_ boring and – consequently – _very_ stable.
 I like stability.